Moors murders: Trial

-The 14-day trial began in a specially-prepared court room at Chester Assizes before Justice Fenton Atkinson, on 19 April 1966.
-The dock was fitted with bullet proof glass to protect Brady and Hindley because it was feared that someone might try and kill them.
+The 14-day trial began in a specially-prepared court room at Chester Assizes before Mr Justice Fenton Atkinson, on 19 April 1966.
+The dock was fitted with bulletproof glass to protect Brady and Hindley because it was feared that someone might try to kill them, such was the public outrage at the crimes.
 Other elaborate security precautions included a public address system costing £2,500 and £500 worth of telephone equipment.
 National and international journalists covering the trial booked up most of the city's hotel rooms.
 Onlookers – some travelling for hours – would stand outside Chester Assizes every day during the trial.

 Brady and Hindley were charged with murdering Evans, Downey and Kilbride.
 The Attorney General, Sir Elwyn Jones, led the prosecution, assisted by William Mars-Jones.
 Brady was defended by Emlyn Hooson QC, the Liberal Member of Parliament (MP), and Hindley was defended by Godfrey Heilpern QC, recorder of Salford from 1964; both were experienced Queen's Counsel.